 The last thing that’s been incredibly helpful for me is making something positive.
-My husband and I made a cover video to share with our loved ones.
-It started as us unwinding at lunchtime and evolved into my husband writing a piano arrangement.
+My wife and I made a cover video to share with our loved ones.
+It started as us unwinding at lunchtime and evolved into my wife writing a piano arrangement.
 It’s not something I expected to share with you all, but what the heck:

 We made the video because we needed it ourselves.
 We feel so helpless and powerless.
 We did it to uplift our family and community, but we also just needed to do… something, anything!
 Something to put a bit of happiness and hope out into what is an extra dark and scary world right now.

 Putting something out into the world doesn’t have to be extravagant.
 It can be sending an email to a friend, making a piece of art, sending a gift to a neighbor, or donating money to someone in need… something to remind yourself and others that the sun will shine again.